great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_data_contexts/instantiating_data_contexts/instantiate_data_context.md

 ## Existing Filesystem

-Learn how to instantiate an existing Filesystem Data Context so that you can continue working with previously defined GX configurations
+Instantiate an existing Filesystem Data Context so that you can continue working with previously defined GX configurations.

 ### Prerequisites